turingschool/career-development-curriculum/module-5/outreach_networking_refresh.md

 * Next Steps: 10 mins
 * Additional Work Time: 15 mins

+#### Objectives
+* Understand the purpose of outreach within your job search
+* Identify what’s not working in your outreach strategy
+* Develop a new outreach strategy using Do’s and Don’ts from alumni experiences

 ### Opening
 **Whole Group Questions:**
 * What is your biggest obstacle when it comes to outreach and networking?